Review: The Art of Audience Building for Etsy Sellers by Hunting Handmade

 Unfortunately, everything that happened over the summer (finding out I'm pregnant, traveling and teaching through morning sickness, and settling into our new lifestyle) kept me from cozying up with a copy of the ebook.

-After launching my own new workbook on pricing, (available exclusively in Next Level) that I had been working on for months, I finally settled in with my Kindle & a copy of The Art of Audience Building for Etsy Sellers this week!
+After launching my own new workbook on pricing, that I had been working on for months, I finally settled in with my Kindle & a copy of The Art of Audience Building for Etsy Sellers this week!
 (Better late than never, right?)

-Hunting Handmade is the collective behind Etsy Hunter, so I had super high hopes for the ebook spilling all the secrets of Etsy audience building success.
-The ebook is more of a informational guide rather than a "how-to," which I much prefer as a format since step-by-step information misses out on tailoring business for your brand.
+Hunting Handmade is the collective behind Etsy Hunter, so I had super high hopes for the ebook spilling all the secrets of Etsy's audience-building success.
+The ebook is more of an informational guide rather than a "how-to," which I much prefer as a format since step-by-step information misses out on tailoring business for your brand.

 - The Art of Audience Building